How Much Money Does a Tattoo Artist Make?

 Scott tattoos many celebrities and famous people and proves you can even get rich from this passion if you get in with the stars!

-Starting out as a tattoo artist - What to expect in terms of earning
+Starting out as a tattoo artist - What to expect in terms of earnings

 $1000 per hour might be the salary of dreams, but it’s very unusual for tattooers to make anywhere close to this amount.
 You should also be prepared for some hard slog in the first few years with minimal earnings as you learn the ropes.

-If you’re thinking of getting into the business then there are a few things you should be aware of.
+If you’re thinking of getting into the business, then there are a few things you should be aware of.
 Most artists are likely to start their careers as an apprentice, working for someone else whilst earning a very low income, if anything at all.
 This generally lasts for about three years.
-There can be high competition for apprenticeships so make sure you have a good portfolio to get your head in the door.
+There can be high competition for apprenticeships, so make sure you have a good portfolio to get your foot in the door.

 How to make more money as a tattoo artist?